LimePoint/opschain/docs/reference/concepts/step_runner.md

 The `step/properties` contains the merged set of properties applied to the action.
 These are linked to the step to support future investigation / debugging.

 The `steps/children` value contains the child steps (and execution strategy) the OpsChain workers will execute.

+### Log messages for step phases

+OpsChain includes log messages in your change logs to allow you to follow each step's progress as OpsChain builds its step runner and executes the step's action.
+These messages will log when the phase starts, initialises (if relevant), is completing (if relevant), and finishes.
+These log messages can be used to diagnose how much time the different phases of a change/step are taking.

 ## Licence & authors